The Effect of Time Series Distance Functions on Functional Climate Networks: Materials and methods

-For the sake of simplicity, we decided to use just distance functions in this paper.
-Some functions, like the Pearson correlation coefficient ($\rho$) and mutual information (MI) are similarity functions that return high values when two time series are similar.
-Instead of using directly $\rho$, we use the distance form $d_{\text{COR}}(X,Y) = 1 - |\rho_{XY}|$.
-Following the same approach of previous works \citep{donges09}, we use the absolute value of Pearson correlation coefficient because both large negative and large positive correlation indexes indicate strong statistical interdependence.
-We apply the same strategy for similarities measures defined in the range $[0,1]$.
-The cross-correlation distance was calculated taking the largest absolute correlation distance for the lags in the interval $[-26, +26]$.
-The mutual information (MI) is a similarity functions defined in the range $[0,+\infty)$.
-Instead of using MI, we used a MI-based distance \citep{meila03} defined between $[0,1]$.
+For the sake of coherence, we use exclusively distance functions in this paper instead of explicitly considering similarity measures as well.
+Notably, some functions, like the Pearson correlation coefficient ($\rho$) and mutual information (MI), are actually similarity functions that return high values when two time series are similar.
+Instead of using $\rho$ directly, we define an associated distance form $d_{\text{COR}}(X,Y) = 1 - |\rho_{XY}|$.
+Following the same approach as in previous works \cite{donges09}, we use here the absolute value of the Pearson correlation coefficient because both large negative and large positive correlation values indicate strong statistical interdependence.
+We apply the same strategy for other similarity measures defined in the range $[0,1]$.
+The cross-correlation distance is calculated by taking the largest absolute correlation distance for lags in the interval $[-24, +24]$ months.
+We considered a maximum delay of two years to capture associations delayed by trimesters, semesters, or a year.
+Conversely, we did not consider longer lags to avoid the drastic reduction in the number of values in the lagged time series.
+The mutual information (MI) is a similarity function defined in the range $[0,+\infty)$ but commonly bound from above by a maximum value that is specific to the particular estimator used.
+Instead of using MI itself, we therefore employ here an MI-based distance measure \cite{meila03} with values in the unit interval $[0,1]$.

 Some distance functions measure the dissimilarity by comparing the probability density functions (PDF) of two time series (measures with the PDF column checked in Tab.~\ref{tab:measures}).
-For these measures, we follow the approach presented by \citet{cha07} that consists on discretizing every normalized series in 64 bins and dividing the frequencies by the length of the series.
-The ranges for all the bins are exactly the same because all the time series were previously normalized.
+For these measures, we follow the approach presented in \cite{cha07} that consists of discretizing every normalized series into 64 bins and dividing the frequencies by the length of the series.
+The ranges for all the bins are exactly the same because all series were previously normalized to unit range.

-After calculating the distance matrix $\mathbf{D}$ for every distance function, we normalize it to make the comparison easier.
-We use $\mathbf{D}$ to construct an adjacency matrix $\mathbf{A}$ by applying a threshold value $\tau$ using the equation:
+After calculating the distance matrix $\mathbf{D}$ for every distance function, we normalize it to simplify the comparison between different measures.
+Then, we use $\mathbf{D}$ to construct a binary adjacency matrix $\mathbf{A}$ by applying a threshold value $\tau$ as